 With this option, you would purchase an annuity with savings to generate the needed income.
 A life annuity is not an investment, per se’.
-It is an insurance product that is typically sold by an insurance company that guarantees that you will receive regular payments in some amount for as long as you live.
-The payment amounts vary based on a variety factors, mainly your age, how much you hand over to them, and what type of annuity you purchase.
+It is an insurance product typically sold by an insurance company that guarantees that you will receive regular payments in some amount for as long as you live.
+The payment amounts vary based on various factors, mainly your age, how much you hand over to them, and what type of annuity you purchase.

-Because annuities can be structured to provide “guaranteed” lifetime income, they can address a major concern with some of the other strategies, which is running out of money.
+Because annuities can be structured to provide “guaranteed” lifetime income, they can address a major concern with some other strategies, like running out of money.

 You could use annuities as your primary income distribution strategy IF you’re comfortable giving all of your hard-earned savings to an insurance company.
 (Most people are not.)
 However, there may be a better strategy that I discussed this at length in the article titled, “Annuities and Retirement Stewardship, Part 2.”
 In that article, I talked about using part of your savings to purchase an annuity to help create an income “floor” in retirement.
 This is a hybrid approach where you combine an annuity with Social Security to produce enough income to meet all your essential living expenses for as long as you live.

 I have become increasingly fond of this approach, especially using simple single payment immediate annuities, and I am thinking of implementing it myself when I retire.

 Option #2 – fixed withdrawals